 There are many bus services from Caddington, whose nearest train station is Luton.
-Luton Airport is on your doorstep as are the M1, M25 and A1(M) for easy access to main routes by car.
+Luton Airport is on your doorstep as are the M1, M25 and A1(M).

 Primary-aged children are served by Caddington Village School, which was rated 'good' by Oftsed at its last inspection.

-Secondary options include the Stockwood Park Academy (‘good’) and Manshead C of E Academy (‘inadequate’).
+Secondary options include the Stockwood Park Academy ('requires improvement') and The Chalk Hills Academy ('good').

 Food and drink

 Places to eat and drink in Caddington include The Cricketers and The Chequers pubs, which are located on either side of the village green, and the bar at Caddington Sports and Social Club on Manor Road.

 There's also a popular Indian restaurant, Spice of Caddington, which draws diners from nearby villages, plus pizza, fish and chips and Chinese takeaways.